| Demo |

 Empty soda cans large container of water tongs propane torch and ignitor small cardboard square |

-and jam cardboard square under the pull tab to cover the hole.
-Ignite
+cardboard square under the pull tab to cover the hole.

 |